szotp/async_controller/README.md

 # async_controller

 A library for managing asynchronously loaded data in Flutter.

-It handles loading indicator, error handling, and refreshing, in few lines of code.
+### Do I need this?
+If your project contains `isLoading` flags or error handling duplicated across many pages, you may benefit from this package.
+It will let you write async loading with minimal amount of boilerplate.

 ```dart
 final _controller = AsyncController<String>.method(() async {